dante-saggin/udacity-devops-capstone/README.md

 # udacity-devops-capstone
 Udacity devops capstone

-The cloudformation script will create the infrastructure base it can be found at.
+The cloudformation script will create the infrastructure base, I have a shell script to simplify the executinon and it can found at.
 ```
 $./cloudformation/upsert-stack.sh
 ```